antidianuj/tumor_classification_segmentation/README.md

 # MRI Scan based Brain Tumor Classification and Segmentation
 ## MRI Tumor Classification

+The following table is created with no hyperparameter tunning

 | Model | Train Acc | Test Acc |
 |-------|-----------|----------|